 - Recommended time: 3.5 hours return journey for the lower lookout, including time for rest and photos

 From the Raspberry Creek Carpark, just follow easy signs to Rob Roy Glacier Track.
-This will take you into a walk in the extremely scenic Matukituki Valley.
+This will take you through to a walk in the extremely scenic Matukituki Valley.

-After about 2km of walking along the river, you’ll know when you’ve arrived at the start of the Rob Roy Track.
+After about 2km of walking along the river in the valley, you’ll know when you’ve arrived at the start of the Rob Roy Track.
 The trailhead is clearly marked by that green DOC (NZ Department of Conservation) sign and a swing bridge that crosses over West Matukituki River straight into the track.

-The DOC website didn’t lie this time – the track is very easy in relative to the past two hikes we did in New Zealand (Lake Marian and Ben Lomond Summit).
+I’m so glad to report that the DOC website didn’t lie this time – this track is indeed very easy in relative to the past two hikes we did in New Zealand (which was Lake Marian and Ben Lomond Summit – click for my experiences for those hikes!).
 There were a few steep-ish climbs but it was very short that I barely noticed the incline.

 I also found the alpine vegetation along the track to be very interesting.
-Some parts of the track looked like something out of Lord of the rings, some other part looked like something straight out of Grimm’s Fairytale.
+Some parts of the track looked like something from Lord of the rings, some other part looked like something straight out of Grimm’s Fairytale.

 Finally, after about 1 hour and 15 minutes of leisure walking and stopping to take photos, we reached the Lower Lookout to Rob Roy Glacier!

 Although the weather was cold, it was a very sunny day and we could see steam (?) on the glacier.
 (Update: I was later told these aren’t steam – they are just fresh snow being blown off by the strong wind!)

 We did not go to the Upper Lookout point due to time constraint (we had to go back to do some work).
 Also, there was an avalanche warning sign on the path to the Upper Lookout point.